-Can you design a scalable application, walk us through the process if you can?
+Can you design a scalable application, and walk us through the process if you can?

-If you can, explain the brief process of designing the application that covers each step while giving the interviewer the small explanation of each.
+If you can, explain the brief process of designing the application that covers each step while giving the interviewer a small explanation of each.

 What books of software engineering do you recommend for a better understanding of software engineering?